 - What medications are you currently taking?
 Be sure to include prescription and over-the-counter medications, vitamins, and supplements.

 - What is your family medical history?
-Some digestive conditions can run in families, so it’s important to discuss your family’s medical history with your doctor.
+Some digestive conditions can run in families, so discussing your family’s medical history with your doctor is important.

 - What is your diet like?
 Your doctor may ask about your typical eating habits, including what types of foods you eat and how often.

 - Do you smoke or consume alcohol?
-These habits can affect your digestive health, so it’s important, to be honest about your use of these substances.
+These habits can affect your digestive health, so being honest about using these substances is important.

 - Have you traveled recently?
 Some digestive conditions can be caused by bacterial infections, which can be more common in certain areas of the world.